-If the Preceptor/Supervising physician did not receive the email, the student must provide a paper grade form, to be completed and faxed or mailed to the SWC regional office.
+If the Preceptor/Supervising physician did not receive the email, the student must provide a paper grade form, to be completed and Faxed or mailed to the SWC regional office.

-The student's SWC regional office is responsible for ensuring that the Grade Form is submitted in a timely fashion and should follow-up with the preceptor, when necessary, if the grade form has not been submitted to the statewide campus office for third- and fourth-year rotations within SWC.
-The student is responsible for ensuring that the Grade Form is submitted in a timely fashion and should follow-up with the preceptor for third- and fourth-year rotations outside of SWC.
+The student is responsible for ensuring that the Grade Form is submitted in a timely fashion and should follow-up with the preceptor, when necessary, if the grade form has not been submitted to the statewide campus office.